GeorgeMentzos/ATAMAN-AuTo-driven-Approximation-and-Microcontroller-AcceleratioN-Toolkit/README.md

-# ATAMAN : AuTo driven Approximation and Microcontroller AcceleratioN Toolkit
+# ATAMAN: AuTo driven Approximation and Microcontroller AcceleratioN Toolkit

 The repository for the "Accelerating TinyML Inference on Microcontrollers through Approximate Kernels" paper is under construction ...